 The United Nations chief has voiced hope that North Korea will abandon its missile tests, after the Stalinist state fired three short-range missiles into the sea on Saturday.

-Speaking in Russia Sunday, U.N.
-Secretary-General Ban Ki-moon called on Pyongyang to refrain from future launches and return to stalled nuclear talks with world powers.
+Speaking in Russia on Sunday, UN Secretary General Ban Ki-moon called on Pyongyang to refrain from future launches and return to stalled nuclear talks with world powers.

-A South Korean defense ministry spokesman said on Saturday that the North's intent was not clear.
+A South Korean defense ministry spokesman said the North's intent was not clear.
 He said South Korea's military was watching for any additional launches and "possible provocation."

 The development comes during a period of tentative diplomacy aimed at easing tensions.
 Earlier this year, Pyongyang threatened nuclear strikes on South Korea and the U.S. in light of annual U.S.-South Korean military drills and U.N. sanctions imposed on the North after its third nuclear test in February.

 About two months ago, North Korea fired off two short-range missiles into the sea off its east coast.
 Pyongyang routinely conducts such exercises in an effort to improve its arsenal.